We are going to look into the method of two-factor authentication to further protect your website login from being compromised.

-One of the most fragile parts to WordPress and most other web applications ia the login.
-It is often easy to work out the user name for many systems because most will use your email address, so that can be easily found out.
+One of the most fragile parts of WordPress and most other web applications in the login.
+It is often easy to work out the username for many systems because most will use your email address, so that can be easily found out.

-Too many systems are going to be relying on the password to keep your login.
+Too many systems are relying on the password to keep your login.
 So these passwords need to be the best.
-Now there are some great tools to help you create hard to remember passwords, and to then remember them for you.
+Now there are some great tools to help you create hard to remember passwords and to then remember them for you.
 Please don’t use one hard to remember password on all your logins!
 To help me create and then remember all my passwords, I have been using Roboform for many years.

 The Roboform app runs on Windows, Mac, Ipad, Ipone, Google Phone and shares all my passwords across the devices for me.
 I just have one master password to remember and unlock it.
 (It also backs me up with two-factor authentication when I have not logged in to a device for a while – more on that shortly)

 Two Factor Authentication